technologiestiftung/kulturdaten-webapp/README.md

 In the project directory, you can run:

+- `npm run dev`: Runs the Next.js development server.
+- `npm run generate-api`: Generates an API client from an OpenAPI specification file (`openAPI-specs.yml`).
 - `npm run format`: Runs Prettier to format source code.
 - `npm run lint`: Runs ESLint to check for linting errors.
 - `npm run run`: Runs the Next.js application with Node.js debugging enabled.
 - `npm run typecheck`: Runs TypeScript to check for type errors.
-- `npm start`: Runs the Next.js development server.
-- `npm run generate-api`: Generates an API client from an OpenAPI specification file (`openAPI-specs.yml`).
 - `npm run build`: Builds the Next.js application for production usage.
+- `npm run start`: Starts the Next.js server for production usage.

 ## Contributors ✨